 Consumer research and Business-to-Business research need to be approached in different ways because of the characteristics of each group.

 Consumer research involves using sampling to connect to a large number of potential buyers who represent the total population or a specified segment of the population.
 Research techniques focus on quantitative methods as a way to identify consumers’ perceptions and motivations.

 Custom designed surveys include validated questions that allow you to explore various areas of your market, including purchases that are made frequently, such as food, and other types of tangible products.
 Intangible offerings such as travel & leisure and financial products are explored with a different set of survey questions.
-All questions are validated and should be supported by a team of behavioral psychologists so you are confident about acting upon the results to improve your performance.

 Business-to-business research looks at smaller more focused groups seeking the opinions and motivations of hundreds or thousands, rather than hundreds of thousands.
 Businesses-to-Business research often focuses upon the DMU (decision making unit) within each business being surveyed, which is often a small group within a business that makes buying decisions.
 But buying decisions can also be influenced by other departments such as production, technical, and financial units that enforce boundaries within the business, such as production numbers or budget restrictions.
 Also, specific individuals within a business can play a major role in buying decisions.
 It’s important to ask the right people the right questions.